cjwilburn/svn-migration-scripts/README.md

     $ sbt proguard

 This will create the JAR file under the `target/scala-2.9.1` directory.
+The generated JAR is called `svn-migration-scripts_2.9.1-0.1.min.jar`; in the examples below we assume that it has been copied to the path `svn-migration-scripts.jar` in the current directory.

 ## Running the scripts